worldInColors/weather-app/README.md

 - Returns first result when `Enter` or `Search` Button is clicked
 - Improve Code readability by extracting Loading states into their own function component inside the same file

+#### Day 7

+- Added loading circle and loading circle animation
+- Added UV index, Air pressure, and Visibility
+- Fixed height of the HourlyForecast

 ---

 ### What I learned